brianmcananey/milestone-1-project/README.md

 ## Code

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library was used throughout the project mainly to make site responsive using the Bootstrap Grid System and Flexbox.
-I sourced code from the Bootstrap documentation when building the Navbar, Carousel, Buttons and Contact Form.

 -   [Code Institute](https://codeinstitute.net/): I referred to lessons and source code from Code Institute's Web Application Development course.
 I referred to the Love Running project for the design.